For sellers

 Sample of 47 sold Mac Studio M3 Ultra (512 GB / 4 TB) listings across eBay and Swappa, last 30 days.
 We surface data, not advice.
 Sellers can decide what's worth doing.

-verified listings sold in 4.1 days median vs 9.8 days unverified
+verified listings sold in 4.1 days median vs 9.8 days for listings without a report

 same condition, same model year; verification correlates with the listing holding its ask